r00tstici/writeups/DaVinciCTF_2021/Members/README.md

 `Leonard" UNION (SELECT flag,2,3 FROM supa_secret_table); --`

-and the appliction will print the flag!
+and the application will print the flag!

 ## Flag